Timothy Garden, Baron Garden: Memberships

 Garden was a Fellow and Council Member of the Royal United Services Institute (FRUSI).
 He was an Honorary Fellow of St Catherine's College, Oxford, a Fellow and former Council Member of the Royal Aeronautical Society (FRAeS), a Fellow of City and Guilds of London Institute (FCGI) and an Associate Fellow of the Royal Institute of International Affairs.
 He was a member of the International Institute for Strategic Studies, the Fabian Society, the British Association for the Advancement of Science, the Foreign Policy Centre, the Centre for European Reform, the Pugwash Conferences, the UK Defence Forum, the Liberal Democrat European Group, the Centre:Forum, and the Anglo-Jordanian Society.
 He was also a member of advisory boards to the University of Hull Centre for Security Studies, the Königswinter Conference, the Oxford Research Group, and the Cambridge University Centre of International Studies.
 He was a member of the DERA Analysis Board between 1997 and 2000, and was the UK representative to the NATO Defence College in Rome from 1997 to 2001.
 He was Chairman of the Rippon Group, which acts a focus for EU issues, from 2000 to 2006, and was a Patron of Saferworld and Crisis Action.
 He was made an Honorary Fellow of the US Foreign Policy Association in 1997.
-He was a Commissioner to the Commission on Globalisation from 2002 to 2004.
-He was a member of the Beefsteak Club, the 63/68 Club, the National Liberal Club (of which he was Vice Chairman), and of the Royal Air Force Club.
+He was a Commissioner on the Commission on Globalisation from 2002 to 2004.
+He was a member of the Beefsteak Club, the 63/68 Club, the National Liberal Club (of which he was also Vice Chairman), and the Royal Air Force Club.

-Garden retained his connections with the Services as President of London & South East Region Air Training Corps and as Hon.
-Vice President of the RAF Rowing Club.
+Garden retained his connections with the Services as President of the London & South East Region Air Training Corps and as Hon Vice President of the RAF Rowing Club.
 He was President of the Combined Cadet Force Association from 2000 to 2003.
 He was a Liveryman of the Guild of Air Pilots and Air Navigators, President of the RAF Oxford & Cambridge Society, and was also a member of the RAF Historical Society.
 He was President of the Adastral Burns Club.
 He was a Founder Member of the British Armed Forces Federation.

 Personal life

-Garden was son of Joseph, an engineer.
-He had two daughters with his wife, Sue, who stood for the Liberal Democrats in Finchley and Golders Green at the 2005 general election.
-Shortly after his death, it was announced on 13 September 2007 that a life peerage was to be conferred on Sue Garden.
+Garden's father Joseph was an engineer.
+Garden had two daughters, Alexandra and Antonia, with his wife Susan (Sue), who stood for the Liberal Democrats in the Finchley and Golders Green constituency at the UK's 2005 general election.
+Shortly after his death the Government announced, on 13 September 2007, that a life peerage was to be conferred on Susan Garden (in her own right): she took her seat as The Baroness Garden of Frognal on 15 October 2007.